raspberrypi/documentation/hardware/raspberrypi/bootmodes/usb.md

 # USB boot modes

-There are two separate boot modes for USB (only available on certain models):
+There are two separate boot modes for USB (available only on certain models):

 * [USB device boot](device.md)
 * [USB host boot](host.md) with boot options: